shambhavi1108/React-Native-App/README.md

 # React-Native-App
-React native Application Flat Grid
+This is a React native Flat Grid.